Health and Wellbeing in Schools Programme

 The team delivers the core programme, which includes:

 Healthy Lifestyles workshops for year 3 students in primary schools around West Berkshire.
-The schools are selected based on the data we receive from the National Child Measurement Programme.
+All schools are eligible for the Food and You workshop with the additional workshop available to schools selected based on the data we receive from the National Child Measurement Programme.

 These workshops are delivered by us, using resources from NHS Better Health's 'Healthier Families', and they seek to inspire children and their families about the benefits of good nutrition, exercise and the positive impact these activities can have on our lives.
 The workshops are fun and practical, with the children problem solving and working together to learn key information about nutrition, food labels, added sugar and much much more.